prob140/prob140.github.io/course-info.md

 Sections and mega-sections will be conversations about exercises and may sometimes include portions of the weekly lab.
 They will cover how to select appropriate methods, similarities and differences between exercises, etc. **You are expected to attend both the discussion section the mega-section in which you are enrolled**.
 You cannot attend other sections.
 - Assignment "parties" (work sessions with staff support) on Fridays 2PM to 4PM; other times TBA
-- Office hours by the instructors and the course staff, days and times reflected on the [Weekly Schedule] (http://prob140.org/weekly/).
+- Office hours by the instructors and the course staff, days and times reflected on the [Weekly Schedule] (weekly).

 A few weeks into the term, we will start the Optional Supplemental Sections.
 These typically cover "catch up" content to reinforce material you may have missed in the previous week.
 Details will be posted on Ed.
 Enrolling in these sections is optional and will be by application.